GenomicsAotearoa/hts_workshop_mpi/docs/level2/33_nanopore_mapping.md

     Whether or not you need to manually index your reference depends on the situation.
 The indexing process in `minimap2` is very fast and for quick, one-off applications you can probably skip it.
 If you are producing an index which is going to be reused many times it might be worth creating a common index file which can be recycled between mapping applications.
 This might particularly be desirable if you application is for some routine diagnostic purpose, so that you have a single mapping index for all analyses for quality tradking purposes.

-To perform mapping, navigate to the `/nesi/project/nesi03181/phel/USERNAME/level2/mapping/` directory again, and map the smaller fasta file using `minimap2`:
+To perform mapping, navigate to the `level2/mapping/` directory again, and map the smaller fasta file using `minimap2`:

 !!! terminal "code"

     ```bash
-    module purge
-    module load minimap2/2.24-GCC-11.3.0

     minimap2 -d references/Mbovis_87900.genome.mmi references/Mbovis_87900.genome.fna
     ```